gmp26/CMEP-glossary/README.md

 Markdown sources are in the `md` folder.

-Use thw Wiki to record which terms are good to use.
+Use the Wiki to record which terms are good to use.

 * * *